Clean Code for IT Specialists: Clean Programming from the Start

 The rules for good names are clearly defined:

-- Names should communicate intent
+- Names should communicate intention

 - They should be descriptive and pronounceable

-- Avoid abbreviations and cryptic names
+- Avoid abbreviations and encodings

 - Use searchable names for important concepts

-2. Keep Functions Small and Focused
+2. Keep functions small and focused

 Principles for clean functions: